devrandom/forensics/README.md

 Put addresses you want to track in the file `seed-address`.
 Optionally set the environment variable `MIN_HEIGHT` to the minimum block height you are interested in.
+Optionally set the environment variable `OMIT_BUSY_ADDRESSES` if you want to skip addresses with more than 25 transactions (those may be exchange hot wallets or such).

 Then run:

 ```sh
 ./track.py